Saturday, 27 May 2017

 The board fitted nicely onto the plate inside the modulator case, stuck on with some double sided tape.
 The top two ground connectors give a bit of extra support and hang over the side of the case, held down by the lid.

 Powering on, it looks like we have a picture.
 The TS1500 is by default in 60Hz NTSC mode.
-It should be possible to switch to 50Hz PAL mode by grounding a pin on the ULA, but for the moment NTSC is fine.
+It might be possible to switch to 50Hz PAL mode by setting a pin on the ULA (the standard ZX81 ULA has a pin that is grounded for NTSC mode), but for the moment NTSC is fine.

 To test it, I connected a spare keyboard.
 I couldn't use a ZX81 keyboard for two reasons, one the connectors are spaced apart like a Spectrum, and secondly it appears they are arranged like a Spectrum, with the columns reversed and the rows rearranged.
 Since it appears to be wired like a Spectrum I used a spare Spectrum+ lid.

 It just felt wrong using the Spectrum keyboard to type into what was effectively a ZX81, but most of the keys are the same, so even the extended 'press two keys at once' Spectrum+ keys worked.
-Only things like the " key which presses the symbol shift and P keys is no good, as on the ZX81 (and TS1500) it needs shift+ P, however things like the arrow and delete keys work correctly.
+Only things like the " key which presses the symbol shift and P keys is no good, as on the ZX81 (and TS1500) there is no symbol shift, that key is "./," however things like the arrow and delete keys work correctly.

 Looks like we have a functional machine, so it is wired like a Spectrum, and it wasn't much of a surprise when I confirmed it was pretty much a Spectrum.